Steve Hayes

 of it.

 Wow, thats too bad.
-If I'd have read "Off the Road" before or duringabout halfway through and gave up.
-I only read it properly many years later,
+If I'd have read "Off the Road" before or during

 OTR, Id have never read anymore Beat Literature.
 Sorry, but "Off the